hypothe/AI4RO2_E/README.md

 [here](https://gitlab.com/enricos83/ENHSP-Public/-/tree/enhsp-20).

-That planners has been tested on Ubuntu 18.04 and 20.04 and different .
+That planners has been tested on Ubuntu 18.04 and 20.04 and different planning engines have been  tested as well.

 Note:
-- both the versions of enhsp 19 and 20 version have been tested but, due to performance reasons on most of the generate problems (not generalizable to any problem), the release 20 has been chosen in this specific application.
+- both the enhsp 19 and 20 have been tested but, due to performance reasons on most of the generate problems (not generalizable to any problem), the release 20 has been chosen for this specific application.
-- the off-the-shelf compiled version was discarded due to it not managing to set hw, gw appropriately (despite passing them from command line)
+- the off-the-shelf compiled version was discarded due to it not managing to set hw, gw appropriately (despite passing them from command line).
+- metric-ff has been used for a numeric like description of the problem but, due to difficultie in teh implementation of the second waiter extension, this planning engine has been abondoned.

 ### Compiling enhsp-20